esugis/AgedBrainSYSBIO/README.md

 #### 3.2 Processing of the gene expression datasets from Allen Brain Atlas.
 Location: “ ~/AgedBrainSYSBIO/scripts/allenbrain”

+3.2.1 Scripts for the preprocessing of the individual datasets.
-3.2.1 Read in initial data and prepare data for the analysis(scripts combine expression values, sample annotations and probe annotations into matrix).
-Scripts for the preprocessing of the individual datasets:
+Read in initial data and prepare data for the analysis.Combine expression values, sample annotations and probe annotations into matrix.
 "aba_178236545_ds.R", "aba_178238266_ds.R", "aba_178238316_ds.R", "aba_178238359_ds.R".

+NB!
+Please make sure you have placed microarray datasets under "~/AgedBrainSYSBIO/data/allenbrain/" into the individual folders with the folling names: /178236545_ds, /178238266_ds, /178238316_ds, /178238359_ds.

 3.2.2 Calculate z scores in each of the tissue in all data sets "aba_zcores.R".